jcolag/entropy-arbitrage/2024-07-04-unification-part-2.md

  > **PICARD**: And I will not return without a full explanation.
 Ambassador, with great respect for all that you've achieved on behalf of the Federation, this sort of cowboy diplomacy will not easily be tolerated anymore.

 Ah, hypocrisy.
-Picard calls out [cowboy diplomacy](https://en.wikipedia.org/wiki/Cowboy_diplomacy), a dismissive term for taking risky measures, particularly intimidation, to resolve international conflicts.
+Picard calls out {% wiki Cowboy_diplomacy|cowboy diplomacy|en %}, a dismissive term for taking risky measures, particularly intimidation, to resolve international conflicts.

 First, Picard misuses the term, here; Spock does act recklessly, but people generally mean it in the sense of Teddy Roosevelt's "speak softly and carry a big stick," neither of which Spock has really done.
 More importantly, though, Picard *does* do this routinely, threatening every political opponent with implied or demonstrated violence, if they don't accept his demands.
 Hell, Picard did exactly this only *last episode*, in threatening to back one of Gowron's political opponents.

-That said, at least from the perspective of someplace like the United States, the government would probably have the authority to prosecute Spock under something like the [Logan Act](https://en.wikipedia.org/wiki/Logan_Act), which forbids citizens from getting involved in the country's disputes with foreign powers without prior authorization.
+That said, at least from the perspective of someplace like the United States, the government would probably have the authority to prosecute Spock under something like the {% wiki Logan_Act|Logan Act|en %}, which forbids citizens from getting involved in the country's disputes with foreign powers without prior authorization.

  > **PICARD**: Reunification?
 After so many centuries?
 After so many fundamental differences have evolved between your peoples?